palantirnet/search_api_federated_solr/README.md

 ## How does it work?

 Searching across multiple sites requires a common set of data.
-By design, SearchAPI Federated Solr indexes the following information for each item in the search index:
+By design, Search API Federated Solr indexes the following information for each item in the search index:

 - Title
 - Date (content creation or any other date field on the content)